MERTULAS/learned/README.md

 					Note that: "he" initializers better for relu / leaky_relu activation functions

+			activation:
-			activation: determines with which function the layer will be activated. (default values is "tanh") "sigmoid": 0 - 1
+				Determines with which function the layer will be activated. (default values is "tanh") "sigmoid": 0 - 1
 							![image](https://user-images.githubusercontent.com/67822910/113162450-fd9a1900-9247-11eb-9845-a9db231ff7d3.png)